worldbank/GEE_Zonal/docs/installation.md

 pip install gee_zonal
 ```

+This is the preferred method to install geodev, as it will always install the most recent stable release.

+If you don't have [pip](https://pip.pypa.io) installed, this [Python installation guide](http://docs.python-guide.org/en/latest/starting/installation/) can guide you through the process.

 ## Setup

 The Earth Engine Python API needs to be authenticated with a Google account.
 First, sign up to Google Earth Engine [here](https://earthengine.google.com/signup/).